GO Transit fleet: Coaches

 GO's railcar fleet is composed exclusively of Bombardier BiLevel Coaches manufactured by Bombardier Transportation or its predecessors in Thunder Bay, Ontario.
 Since January 2021, newer BiLevel coaches are manufactured by Alstom.
 In November 2021, the fleet comprised a total of 949 railcars, including cab car variants.

-On June 1, 2012, Metrolinx contracted Bombardier to manufacture an additional 60 bilevel cab cars of an updated design incorporating crash energy management features and improved Deliveries of these models have been ongoing since 2015.
+On June 1, 2012, Metrolinx contracted Bombardier to manufacture an additional 60 bilevel cab cars of an updated design incorporating crash energy management features and a streamlined cab.
+Deliveries of these models have been ongoing since 2015.